The Kingdom of God and the Kingdom of Heaven: HARMONY OF THE KINGDOMS

 The ministration of righteousness, the N.C. kingdom, was exceeding in glory while the ministration of death, the O.C. kingdom, was diminishing in glory.
 In fact, though the literal veil was torn in two at the crucifixion of Christ, the actual veil of spiritual death was still upon the elect unsaved Jews, but was in the process of being done away as the remnant according to the election of grace were believing in Christ.
 Not only this, but for those who were believers, the veil was in the process of being removed as they had not yet entered into the holiest of holies.

-2 Corinthians 3:14 But their minds were blinded: for until this day remaineth the same veil untaken away in the reading of the old testament; which veil is being done away in Christ.
-It is also important to realize that the first-century Christians honestly believed they were serving a King: Acts 17:7 Whom Jason hath received: and these all do contrary to the decrees of Caesar, saying that there is another king, one Jesus.
+It is also important to realize that the first-century Christians honestly believed they were serving a King: 2 Corinthians 3:14 But their minds were blinded: for until this day remaineth the same veil untaken away in the reading of the old testament; which veil is being done away in Christ.
+Jesus Christ the King was ruling over the kingdom that was being transformed into the fulness of the New Covenant.
+This one kingdom was in the process of being received by the first-century believers.
+Acts 17:7 Whom Jason hath received: and these all do contrary to the decrees of Caesar, saying that there is another king, one Jesus.
+1 Timothy 1:17 Now unto the King eternal, immortal, invisible, the only wise God, be honour and glory for ever and ever.
+Amen.

 From what we have studied, it is evident that the kingdom of which it was said that it was at hand began to unfold at Pentecost and was brought to its fulness at the Parousia.
 This occurred at the destruction of the Jewish Temple.
 This was the outward sign that the inward kingdom was in its full form and Christ the King was, at last, in His people who had previously had the Spirit as the deposit of the guarantee of their inheritance.
 This inheritance was that prepared for those who would be made kings and priests:

-Revelation 5:9-10 And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation; {10} And hast made us unto our God kings and priests: and we shall reign on the earth.
-Peter called them a royal priesthood: 1 Peter 2:9 But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should show forth the praises of him who hath called you out of darkness into his marvellous light: This light of the kingdom was prophesied in the O.T.: Isaiah 60:19-21 The sun shall be no more thy light by day; neither for brightness shall the moon give light unto thee: but the LORD shall be unto thee an everlasting light, and thy God thy glory. {20} Thy sun shall no more go down; neither shall thy moon withdraw itself: for the LORD shall be thine everlasting light, and the days of thy mourning shall be ended. {21} Thy people also shall be all righteous: they shall inherit the land for ever, the branch of my planting, the work of my hands, that I may be glorified.
-The Psalmist predicted the presence of the Bride with Christ her King: Psalms 45:10-15 Hearken, O daughter, and consider, and incline thine ear; forget also thine own people, and thy father's house; {11} So shall the king greatly desire thy beauty: for he is thy Lord; and worship thou him. {12} And the daughter of Tyre shall be there with a gift; even the rich among the people shall entreat thy favour. {13} The king's daughter is all glorious within: her clothing is of wrought gold. {14} She shall be brought unto the king in raiment of needlework: the virgins her companions that follow her shall be brought unto thee. {15} With gladness and rejoicing shall they be brought: they shall enter into the king's palace.
-The Psalmist relates the city of the great King to Mount Zion: Psalms 48:1-2 A Song and Psalm for the sons of Korah.
+Peter called them a royal priesthood: Revelation 5:9-10 And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation; {10} And hast made us unto our God kings and priests: and we shall reign on the earth.
+This light of the kingdom was prophesied in the O.T.: 1 Peter 2:9 But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should show forth the praises of him who hath called you out of darkness into his marvellous light: The Psalmist predicted the presence of the Bride with Christ her King: Isaiah 60:19-21 The sun shall be no more thy light by day; neither for brightness shall the moon give light unto thee: but the LORD shall be unto thee an everlasting light, and thy God thy glory. {20} Thy sun shall no more go down; neither shall thy moon withdraw itself: for the LORD shall be thine everlasting light, and the days of thy mourning shall be ended. {21} Thy people also shall be all righteous: they shall inherit the land for ever, the branch of my planting, the work of my hands, that I may be glorified.
+The Psalmist relates the city of the great King to Mount Zion: Psalms 45:10-15 Hearken, O daughter, and consider, and incline thine ear; forget also thine own people, and thy father's house; {11} So shall the king greatly desire thy beauty: for he is thy Lord; and worship thou him. {12} And the daughter of Tyre shall be there with a gift; even the rich among the people shall entreat thy favour. {13} The king's daughter is all glorious within: her clothing is of wrought gold. {14} She shall be brought unto the king in raiment of needlework: the virgins her companions that follow her shall be brought unto thee. {15} With gladness and rejoicing shall they be brought: they shall enter into the king's palace.
+As does the writer of Hebrews: Psalms 48:1-2 A Song and Psalm for the sons of Korah.
 Great is the LORD, and greatly to be praised in the city of our God, in the mountain of his holiness. {2} Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King.
-As does the writer of Hebrews: Hebrews 12:22-23 But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels, {23} To the general assembly and church of the firstborn, which are written in heaven, and to God the Judge of all, and to the spirits of just men made perfect, The Psalmist predicts the relationship of the creation of the spiritual Israel of God as the children of Zion with their King: Psalms 149:2 Let Israel rejoice in him that made him: let the children of Zion be joyful in their King.
-This creation is none other than that which is created in Christ Jesus: Ephesians 2:10 For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.
+The Psalmist predicts the relationship of the creation of the spiritual Israel of God as the children of Zion with their King: Hebrews 12:22-23 But ye are come unto mount Sion, and unto the city of the living God, the heavenly Jerusalem, and to an innumerable company of angels, {23} To the general assembly and church of the firstborn, which are written in heaven, and to God the Judge of all, and to the spirits of just men made perfect, This creation is none other than that which is created in Christ Jesus: Psalms 149:2 Let Israel rejoice in him that made him: let the children of Zion be joyful in their King.
+Notice that the passage in Psalms speaks of Israel rejoicing in the King that made him.
+Paul says if any man be in Christ, he is a new creature.
+Ephesians 2:10 For we are his workmanship, created in Christ Jesus unto good works, which God hath before ordained that we should walk in them.
+2 Corinthians 5:17 Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.

 Isaiah predicted the eternity of the government of this King of Israel:

-Isaiah 9:6-7 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace. {7} Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
-The zeal of the LORD of hosts will perform this.
 There was one kingdom predicted in the prophets.
 There was one kingdom of which our Lord spoke.
 And there was one kingdom that began at Pentecost and was brought to its fulness at the Parousia.
 This is the heavenly kingdom of God, the Kingdom of the dear Son, the kingdom of the Father-a kingdom in which all the elect of God are ruling with their King and rejoicing in the God of their salvation.
+Isaiah 9:6-7 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace. {7} Of the increase of his government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
+The zeal of the LORD of hosts will perform this.